This is a sponsored post on behalf of Diamond Art Club. All opinions are my own because I love giving you helpful tutorials!

 Have you heard all of the buzz about diamond art kits?
 I had wondered what it was all about.
 Then the Diamond Art Club reached out to me and asked if I would be interested in trying one of their kits for free and leaving a review.
 Of course, I said yes, and now I am hooked!

 If you are not familiar, diamond art is like cross-stitching only with plastic diamonds that sparkle and shine.

-In a Diamond Art Kit you receive a sticky canvas with the design grid printed onto it.
-You will also receive all of the little plastic diamonds in the needed colors, a placement tool, tray, and a pad of wax.
+In a Diamond Art Kit, you receive a sticky canvas with the design grid printed onto it.
+You will also receive all of the little plastic diamonds in the needed colors, a placement tool, a tray, and a pad of wax.

 On the side of the canvas is a cipher that tells you what symbol coordinates with what color.

 For example, for the white circle on a black square symbol, you use the color 310 (each colored bag is numbered).
 So everywhere you see the symbol on the canvas grid, you place a 310-colored plastic diamond.

 When you are finished and the canvas grid is completely covered, you have a gorgeous piece of art!